 Project Budget

-Three Assessment P eriods
+Т hree Assessment P eriods

-Current Risk Trend April 2025 First Quarter (1Q) 2025 (Jan to Mar) February 2025
+Current Risk Trend May 2025 April 2025 1Q 2025 (Jan to Mar)

 Low Low Low

-In April, the Project reported actual expenditures through the end of March of \$833,894 which continued to be less than expected at this point in the Project's lifecycle and within the \$1.2 million budget limitation for the Implementation Planning Stage.
+In May, the Project reported actual expenditures through the end of April of \$879,937 which continued to be less than expected at this point in the Project's lifecycle and within the \$1.2 million budget limitation for the Implementation Planning Stage.

 Since approval of the initial baseline budget, the Project has reported that its staffing expenditures are not occurring as rapidly as estimated.
 This appears to be the result of the staff needing fewer hours than expected to complete their assigned tasks.
 Also, the Project has delayed the hiring of two Office of Information Services staff members.
-In addition, the onboarding of the Project Coordinator has been delayed from March 2024 to May 2025.
-Therefore, the 10 percent monthly contingency fund also remains unused.
+In addition, the hiring of the Project Coordinator has been delayed from March 2024 to approximately June 2025.